arjen1981/dapr-zeebe-example/README.md

-# dapr-zeebe-example
+# Dapr Zeebe Example
-This project is an example of using the [Zeebe] JobWorker input binding for [Dapr] microservices.
+This project is an example of using the Zeebe JobWorker input binding for Dapr microservices.

 ## Requirements